microsoft/Accera/docs/Manual/04 Fusing.md

 If the iterations spaces have different shapes, Accera matches their shapes by padding them appropriately with empty cells.

 ## Partial fusing
-Instead of fusing all the dimensions, most of the time, we only need to fuse some of the dimensions, leaving the rest unfused.
+Instead of fusing all the dimensions, we may want to fuse a subset of dimensions, leaving the rest unfused.
 To fuse the first *s* dimensions, we use the syntax:
 ```python
 # Fuse the first s dimensions of three schedules
 schedule = acc.fuse((schedule0, schedule1, ...), partial=s)
 ```
-The sequence of the dimensions in the fused schedule is as follows: first the fusing dimension `f`, then the fused dimensions *s*, followed by the unfused dimensions of `schedule0`, `schedule1`, and so on.
+The order of the dimensions in the fused schedule is as follows: first the fusing dimension `f`, then the fused dimensions *s*, followed by the unfused dimensions of `schedule0`, `schedule1`, and so on.

 We can easily calculate the number of dimensions in the fused schedule.
 For example, if we fuse the first *s* dimensions of a *d0*-dimensional space `schedule0` and a *d1*-dimensional space `schedule1`, the fused iteration space will have *s* fused dimensions, *d0 + d1 - 2s* unfused dimensions, and the special fusing dimension `f`, for a total of *d0 + d1 - s + 1* dimensions.

-As established earlier, the `fuse` operation uses padding to ensure that the fused iteration space is not imbalanced in any direction.
+The `fuse` operation uses padding to ensure that the fused iteration space is not jagged in any direction.
 For example, consider that we partially fuse the first 2 dimensions of `schedule0`, which is 4-dimensional, and `schedule1`, which is 3-dimensional:
 ```python
 schedule = acc.fuse((schedule0, schedule1), partial=2)
 f, i, j, k, l, m = schedule.get_indices()
 ```
-The first dimension is the fusing dimensions `f` with size 2.
+The first dimension is the fusing dimensions `f` of size 2.
 Next comes the fused dimensions `i` and `j`, followed by the unfused dimensions `k` and `l` from `schedule0` and `m` from `schedule1`.
 The slice (0, \*, \*, \*, \*, 0) contains a copy of `schedule0`, the slice (1, \*, \*, 0, 0, \*) contains a copy of `schedule1`, and the rest of `schedule` is padded with empty elements.
 Note that full fusing is a special case of partial fusing, where `s` is the larger of the dimensions of `schedule0` and `schedule1`.

 ### Constraint 2: the fusing dimension always precedes unfused dimensions
 Another constraint introduced by partial fusing restricts that the fusing dimension must precede all of the unfused dimensions in its dimension order.
 This constraint applies to dimensions derived from the fusing dimension and the unfused dimensions via splitting.